-Through cross-chain bridges and communication channels, users could in theory seamlessly and securely move value via token bridges across different networks.
+Through bridges and communication channels, users could in theory seamlessly and securely move value via token bridges across different networks.
 Like two parallel lines finding a way to meet, its interoperability could unlock a way for different blockchain networks to speak to each other, with DeFi being the biggest benefactor.

 Why is cross-chain interoperability so important for DeFi?

-Before the days of cross-chain interoperability, DeFi protocols were also restricted to serving the crypto community of the blockchain on which they were built.
+Before the days of chain interoperability, DeFi protocols were also restricted to serving the crypto community of the blockchain on which they were built.
 There was no room for non-Ethereum users to participate in Decentralized Finance on the most popular blockchain ecosystem.